Cuenca Ecuador — How The American Dream Moved South

 Cuenca Ecuador is the city of choice for those people who’d dream of living smack in the middle of Paris, Barcelona, or Sienna (or even Manhattan or San Francisco, for that matter) within walking distance of historical, beautiful architecture, culture, and food — at a price that’s affordable for someone needing more living space than a studio apartment.

-In fact when Ecuadorians live overseas, whether in the US or Europe, they typically return to Cuenca.
+In fact when Ecuadorians live overseas, whether in the US or Europe, they typically return to Cuenca, Ecaudor and purchase real estate.
 Regardless of where they grew up in Ecuador, when they come back, they tend to settle in the city of Cuenca.
 And this is for a mix of reasons, which I’ll call…

 The Big Three Pros of Cuenca, Ecuador: